 A lot of water, wind and 27 million years has carved out the dramatic monument of Carnarvon Gorge.
 Hundreds of metres below the tableland of its protective basalt cap, I’m in my element getting survival tips from local elder, Fred Conway.

 I could feel the previous day’s 23 kilometre hike pull in my thighs as I bent down to pick one of the bright purple berries “Uncle Fred” pointed out.
 “That’s edible,” he said.
 Or was it horrible?
 It would’ve been an easy mistake to make with the gorge’s orchestra of early morning birdsong in full drown-out mode.

-Thankfully it was a sweet and tasty treat.
-I understood that if I were on my own I must follow the National Parks “take nothing, leave nothing” rule.
+Thankfully it was sweet, tasty and a privilege to try it.
+Had I been on my own I would be following the National Parks’ “take nothing, leave nothing” rule.
 Only Traditional Owners can offer me the gifts that grow in these protected areas.

 Further up the trail, Fred introduced me to leaves I could use in a salad, a flower that secretes a honey tasting juice when tapped on my palm and a grass strong enough to use as twine if I needed to build an emergency shelter.

 No bugs, no grubs no Bear Grylls eyeball-eating.
 Just practical advice from a humble sprit and an enchanting soul.

 Yarning, Yearning and Learning

 I met Fred the previous day outside the ranger station.
 The popular larger-than-life character, known for his casual off-the-cuff talks and endearing wit, was in high demand particularly by the little explorers.

 I felt privileged Fred took some time out to yarn with me about his life and work at the gorge.
 His persona shifted between bright, sparky, serious and a quiet contemplation as he shared stories from his mission years.